Aicardi-Goutieres Syndrome

 Pavia, IT

-Simona Orcesi practices in Pavia, Italy.
+Simona Orcesi practices practicing medicine in Pavia, Italy.
 Ms. Orcesi is rated as an Elite expert by MediFind in the treatment of Aicardi-Goutieres Syndrome.
-Her top areas of expertise are Aicardi-Goutieres Syndrome, Aicardi Syndrome, Premature Infant, and CACH Syndrome.
+She is also highly rated in 9 other conditions, according to our data.
+Her clinical expertise encompasses Aicardi-Goutieres Syndrome, Aicardi Syndrome, Premature Infant, and Leukodystrophy.

 Learn about our expert tiers